 Welcome to my wine and beer making site!

 I made my first batch of wine in May 1981 and my first beer in January 1984.
-On these pages I record my adventures in both arenas, along with a few white papers I’ve written on these subjects.
+On these pages I record my adventures in both arenas:

 Oak Stix Experiment

-I am conducting an experiment using Next Level Oak’s oak kit product, comparing American, French, and Hungarian oak against Hungarian oak cubes.
-The post will be updated, roughly every 4 weeks, as I compare how the 4 wines age.
+We have completed an experiment using Next Level Oak’s oak kit product, comparing American, French, and Hungarian oak against Hungarian oak cubes.
+Our final tasting was on 09/26/2021 and a Conclusions section has been added to the post.

 |2020 Meritage Plus||updated 03/07/2021|